Greek debt deal turns hedge fund trade to gold

 POKER GAME

-Euro zone finance ministers and the International Monetary Fund (IMF) agreed on Monday to cut Greece's towering debt pile by 40 billion euros ($51.72 billion), cutting it to 124 percent of gross domestic product by 2020.
+Euro zone finance ministers and the International Monetary Fund agreed on Monday to cut Greece's towering debt pile by 40 billion euros, cutting it to 124 percent of gross domestic product by 2020.

 Importantly, ministers also committed to taking further steps to lower Greece's debt "significantly below 110 percent" in 2022 - a veiled acknowledgment that some write-off of loans may be necessary from 2016.